atomix/atomix/README.md

 ```

 The state machine interface is simply an identifier interface. *All public methods
-within a state machine* can be called as CopyCat commands.
+within a state machine* can be called as Copycat commands.
 This is important to remember.

 ### Providing [command types](#commands)
-When a command is submitted to the CopyCat cluster, the command is first written
+When a command is submitted to the Copycat cluster, the command is first written
 to a [log](#logs) and replicated to other nodes in the cluster.
 Once the log entry has
 been replicated to a majority of the cluster, the command is applied to the leader's
 state machine and the response is returned.

-In many cases, CopyCat can avoid writing any data to the log at all.
+In many cases, Copycat can avoid writing any data to the log at all.
 In particular,
-when a read-only command is submitted to the cluster, CopyCat does not need to log
+when a read-only command is submitted to the cluster, Copycat does not need to log
 and replicate that command since it has no effect on the machine state.
-Instead, CopyCat
+Instead, Copycat
 can simply ensure that the cluster is in sync, apply the command to the state machine,
 and return the result.
 However, in order for it to do this it needs to have some
 additional information about each specific command.

-To provide command information to CopyCat, use the `@Command` annotation on a command
+To provide command information to Copycat, use the `@Command` annotation on a command
 method.

 Each command can have one of three types: